I noticed on my last trip that my REI Quarter Dome 2 tent had 3 small holes in the tent fly.

 I suspect they were from pitching the tent when the fly was wet.
 As it dried in the sun, it got overly tight?
 Or, perhaps they are burn holes from campfire embers?
 I didn’t see any char marks, so I really think it is the former.

 Whatever the reason, they are holes that need to be patched.
 The REI Quarter Dome 2 fly is made from lightweight silnylon.
-Ordinarily I would use some of this product, Tenacious Tape.
+Ordinarily I would use some of this product, Tenacious Tape, available here on Amazon.

 But, tenacious tape does not stick to silicon.
 The only thing that sticks to silicon is more silicon.

-From my go-to store, Amazon, I ordered some silicon seam sealer.
+From my go-to store, Amazon, I ordered some MCNETT Sil-Net Silicon Seam Sealer.

 I also needed some patching material.